 - Lavender Essential Oil: 25 - 30 drops

-- Purple Mica: 1 tsp (alternatively you can use purple gel food coloring)
+- Purple Mica: 1 teaspoon (alternatively you can use purple gel food coloring)

 - Witch Hazel: as needed (alternatively 92% isopropyl alcohol or even water can work)